Zero89-sys/Go-BoardGame/README.md

     * Choice of game board size (standard 19x19, 13x13, 9x9).
     * Choice of stone color (black/white) when playing against a bot.
     * Setting the level/difficulty of the KataGo bot.
 * **Scoring:** Japanese territory scoring rules.
-The calculation of the final score is delegated directly to the KataGo engine, ensuring accurate determination of territory and dead stones.
+The calculation of the final score is delegated directly to the KataGo engine.

 ## 🛠️ Technologies used
 * **Language:** C#